Why Occam’s Razor Fails in Chronic Lyme Disease

 - “Post-infectious inflammation” — immune activation after infection

-- Central sensitization — the nervous system becomes overly sensitive and keeps amplifying pain signals, even after the original illness has healed
+- Central sensitization — nervous system becomes overly sensitive and keeps amplifying pain signals, even after the original illness has improved

 - Autoimmune reactions without infection — the body attacking its own tissues